 - What questions do they ask?

 Why is this important?
-Such an approach changes your mindset to copywriting.
-When you’re addressing a particular persona (although imaginary), you become more convincing, specific, and interesting in your writing.
+Such an approach changes your mindset toward copywriting.
+When addressing a particular persona (although imaginary), you become more convincing, specific, and engaging in your writing.
 Focused might be the right word we’re looking for in this situation.

-It doesn’t matter whether your target persona is highly intellectual; they are still looking for a digestible message when they spend time reading blogs.
-Think about it: who would like making efforts to understand the message of a blog post?
+It doesn’t matter whether your target persona is highly intellectual; they are still looking for a digestible message while reading blogs.
+Think about it: who would like to make efforts to understand the message of a blog post?

 People are not looking for Marcel Proust when they use the net.
 They are after effective learning or mere fun.
-Whatever the case is, they want simple content that answers their needs.
+Whatever the case is, they want straightforward content that answers their needs.

 The problem is: you always think your message is easy to understand since you’re the one who wrote that content.
 When someone else reads it, however, they might find it too long or too complex.
-That’s why it’s important to rely on an essay writing company that offers editing assistance.
+That’s why relying on an essay writing company that offers editing assistance is essential.

 Find and Deliver Your Value Proposition

-It’s time to talk about the most protected secret of successful copywriting: value proportion.
+It’s time to discuss the most protected secret of successful copywriting: value proportion.
 You’re getting hints about it all the time.
-Everyone is telling you that content is the king and you must make it great if you want to attract more readers.
+Everyone is telling you that content is the king and you must make it great to attract more readers.
 But they are not telling you the specifics.

 In your case, the definition of value proposition would be slightly altered.
 It’s a statement that summarizes why a reader should go through your content and follow your call to action.
 You must guarantee that you’ll solve the problem in a better way or you’ll add more value when compared to similar offerings with secrets for content writing.

-The value proposition is consisted of few important elements:
+The value proposition consists of a few essential elements:

 - A great headline, which states what the content is about.
 Click baits do not work!
-The headline must clearly hint the essential message and value of your content.
+The headline must hint at the important message and value of your content.

 - One or few subheadings.
 We know that the attention span of the online audience is not impressive.
-Most visitors at your website will be skimmers.
-They want to see something that would get their attention, so they could keep reading your text.
+Most visitors to your website will be skimmers.
+They want to see something that would get their attention, so they can keep reading your text.
 The subheadings will offer an additional value proposition.

-If you deliver an irresistible value proposition, you’ll certainly get the attention of more visitors.
+If you deliver an irresistible value proposition, you’ll undoubtedly get the attention of more visitors.

 When we say that your copy should be seductive, we don’t mean that you should send a mysterious message that no one understands.
-You have to understand what your ideal reader is looking for, and you must offer that value through a simple message.
+You must understand what your ideal reader is looking for and offer that value through a simple message.
 That’s the ultimate secret to writing successful content.

 Are you ready to try?